Technical Documents Translated Perfectly — Code, Diagrams & All

 | Complex scripts timeout | Arabic, Urdu, Hindi take longer | Per-language chunk size tuning (3000 chars for Indic/Arabic scripts), numeric pattern extraction to prevent model from dropping values, preprocessor sibling-awareness to ensure all code tags are extracted.
 All 21 validated languages tested in production. |

 Infrastructure cost: Nearly zero incremental cost.
-The translation engine is serverless (Step Functions, Lambda, SQS).
-We only pay when jobs run.
+The translation engine runs on a persistent container (ECS Fargate) that idles at near-zero CPU when not processing jobs.
+We only pay for active translation time.
 S3 storage for customer outputs is pennies.
 The only fixed cost is the existing infrastructure we already run.

 What we're selling: AI-powered document translation that actually works for technical content.